DVM, PhD, docent, CVA (IVAS)

-Noora has first graduated as an academic acronomist in animal nutrition in 2008, and after that studied to be a veterinarian in 2014.
+Noora has first graduated as an academic acronomist in animal nutrition in 2008, and after that studied to be a veterinarian from where she graduated in 2014.
 She is interested in optimal nutrition in health and diseases, pain management, and acupuncture.

 Canine Metabolomics / Metabonomics

-In Dogrisk Robin uses statistical and biochemical analysis of metabolomic data in order to study how dietary intake can cause disease risks in dogs.
-Robin began studies at the University of Helsinki in Fall 2012, majoring in chemistry and minoring in molecular biology.
-Prior to joining the Dogrisk group Robin has participated as a researcher in several research groups, including a year studying the structures of protein complexes responsible for mediating tick-borne diseases in humans under Prof. Adrian Goldman and Dr. Taru Meri.
+In the DogRisk atopy project Robin uses statistical and biochemical analysis of metabolomic data in order to study how dietary intake associate with disease risks in dogs.
+Robin began his studies at the University of Helsinki in Fall 2012, majoring in organic chemistry and minoring in molecular biology.
+Prior to joining the DogRisk group Robin has participated as a researcher in several other research groups, including a year studying the structures of protein complexes responsible for mediating tick-borne diseases in humans under Prof. Adrian Goldman and Dr. Taru Meri.